-Although homemade basmati rice does not need anything added to it, like most other foods it really benefits from the addition of some simple seasoning – such as salt for example.
+Although homemade basmati rice does not need anything added to it, like most other foods, it really benefits from adding some simple seasoning – such as salt, for example.

 If you go to restaurants, you will notice that their basmati rice tastes better but why do you think that is?